telerik/blazor-docs/components/window/events.md

 }
 ````

+>note The `VisibleChanged` event will fire when the window is being disposed.
+At this stage of the framework lifecycle, it cannot know if it is open or not, and so we explicitly close it and free-up the resources it uses.

 ## StateChanged

 You can use the `StateChanged` event to get notifications when the user tries to minimize, maximize or restore the window.
 You can effectively cancel the event by *not* propagating the new state to the variable the `State` property is bound to.